23011258/Sorting-Algorithm/README.md

 # step4:
 sorting out the list of nums
 # step5:
-printing the list of nums
+print the list of nums

 ## Selection Sort Algorithm:
 1. Set the first unsorted element as the minimum